davidkorff/PNGGenerator/README.md

         "PersonalizedObject": {
           "ObjectType": "Text",
           "ObjectContent": {
-            "Text": "",
+            "Text": "David",
-            "FontSize": "36",
+            "FontSize": "40",
-            "FontColor": "000000"
+            "FontColor": "000000",
+            "Font": "arial.ttf"
           },
           "ObjectLocation": {
-            "ObjectWidth": "232.92",
+            "ObjectWidth": "0",
-            "ObjectHeight": "101",
+            "ObjectHeight": "0",
-            "ObjectXOffset": "0",
+            "ObjectXOffset": "75%",
-            "ObjectYOffset": "60"
+            "ObjectYOffset": "75%"
           }
         }
       }
     ]
   }
 }

 ```

-The `MaxTemplate` object specifies the dimensions of the resulting image.
+The `MaxDecoArea` object specifies the dimensions of the resulting image.
 The PersonalizedObjects list contains objects that will be added to the image.
 Each object can be either an image (specified with the `IMG` `ObjectType`) or text (specified with the `Text` `ObjectType`).

+The `MaxTemplate` object specifies the dimensions of the resulting 'Full_Temaplate"".
+The `DecoArea.png` will be pasted on this the full template, using the offsets in the object.

 The `ObjectContent` object for an image object should contain an `imageURL` field with the URL of the image to be added to the image.